ratoru/dotfiles/dot_config/nvim/README.md

 The plugins I added can be found in `/lua/custom/plugins`.
 Some that stand out:

 - `oil.nvim`. - file explorer with great interface.
-- `leap.nvim`. - jump to any two letter combination.
+- `flash.nvim`. - jump to any letter combination.
 - `harpoon.nvim`. - fast switching between buffers.

 Additionally, I added some `mini` plugins in `init.lua`: `mini.move`, `mini.starter`, `mini.bufremove`.